-Authorizations consider the life cycle of an activity (i.e. all phases of the activity such as design, construction, operation, maintenance, surveillance, decommissioning, closure and reclamation); this also enables "cradle-to-grave" environmental protection and natural resource management.
+Authorizations consider the life cycle of an activity (that is, all phases of the activity such as design, construction, operation, maintenance, surveillance, decommissioning, closure and reclamation).
+This enables ‘cradle-to-grave’ environmental protection and natural resource management.

 Authorizations can be amended, renewed, cancelled and suspended.
 Before issuing an authorization, the terms and conditions and the consequences of non-compliance are discussed with the regulated party to ensure that those are clear and well understood.

-Dam Safety does not have authority in issuing Authorizations, but rather provides technical support to the Regional Water Act Approvals Teams - who do hold authority for Authorizations.
-The Dam Safety Team performs technical reviews of the Authorization applications regarding dams or canals and establishes dam safety terms and conditions for authorizations.
+Dam Safety does not have the authority to issue authorizations, but provides technical support to the regional Water Act approvals teams, who hold authority for authorizations.
+The Dam Safety team performs technical reviews of the authorization applications regarding dams or canals and establishes dam and canal safety terms and conditions for authorizations.

 For more information, see: